CharlesMangwa/react-data-fetching/README.md

 #

-Using JavaScript's [Fetch API](https://github.github.io/fetch/), `react-data-fetcher` lets you use a single component to handle any REST API call without hassle.
-It also helps you take care of loading states, errors handling, data saving, etc. Fetching data while letting the user know what's going on have never been that easy.
+`react-data-fetcher` provides a very intuitive way to perform any REST API call without hassle, through a single React component.
+It also helps you take care of timeouts, loading states, errors handling, data saving, uploading/downloading progress, etc. Fetching data while letting the user know what's going on have never been that easy!

-`react-data-fetcher` has been built from the ground up with universal apps in mind: you can use it with any app based on React - meaning it works with React (web), React Native, ReactVR and even Preact!
+The package is really lightweight (~3.6 kB gzipped) and has been built from the ground up with universal apps in mind: you can use it wherever React is rendering - meaning it works seamlessly with React (web), React Native, ReactVR and even Preact apps!

 ## Installation